exercism/tooling-webserver/README.md

   --data-urlencode zipped_files@test.zip
 ```

 The zip archive should include the exercise solution and tests.
 For this to work you'll have to expose port 4567.
-If you're using `v3-docker-compose` you can simply modify your `stack.yml`:
+If you're using the [development-environment](https://github.com/exercism/development-environment/), you can simply modify your `stack.yml`:

 ```yaml
 configure: